oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * MAY issue a replacement Txn-Token with a lifetime exceeding the lifetime of the input Txn-Token, subject to the policy of the TTS.
 * SHOULD limit the number of times a Txn-Token is replaced if it allows extending the lifetime beyond that of the input Txn-Token to reduce replay risks.
 * MUST append the workload identifier of the workload requesting the replacement to the `req_wl` claim using the character `,` as the separator between individual workload identifiers.

+# Preserving transaction context across Trust Domains
+Txn-Tokens are only valid within the Trust Domain identified by the `aud` claim as defined in {{txn-token-claims}}.
+When a workload needs to access a resource in a different Trust Domain to complete a transaction, and the identity and authorization context from the Txn-Token needs to be preserved, it SHOULD use OAuth Identity and Authorization Chaining Across Domains {{I-D.ietf-oauth-identity-chaining}}.

 # Privacy Considerations {#Privacy}